osscie/osscie_official/README.md

 2. [Link](https://www.google.com) your Osscie profile to your github account.

 ### Checkout the Code
-Clone or Download out latest code (the big green one above), or use your local git commands:
+Clone or Download the latest code (the big green one above), or use your local git commands:

 ```
 git clone https://github.com/osscie/osscie_official.git